pro-boys/ReleasesBot/README.md

 # Releases Bot

 This is a simple Telegram Bot to tell you when a new (fixed) Android Release is available.
+You can find this bot as [@AndroidReleasesBot](https://t.me/AndroidReleasesBot)

 ### This is not a branch tracking bot!
 You must manually define the URL to track.

 # Setup

  - Go to [@BotFather](https://t.me/BotFather) and send the `/setprivacy` command and then disable it.
+ - Install dependencies with `pip3 install -r requirements.txt`
  - Create a new config.py file with the following:
 ```python
 token = "TOKEN:HERE"